 Mealybugs are tiny white insects that feed on the sap of plants.
 They can cause yellowing leaves.

-Spider mites are tiny red or black insects that spin webs on the leaves of plants.
+Spider mites are tiny red or black insects that spin webs on plant leaves.
 They can cause the leaves to turn brown and eventually fall off.

 Aphids are tiny green or black insects that suck the sap from plants.
 They can cause leaf drop.